park-jsdev/Java/README.md

 # Java
 Java practice

-Practice, assignments and projects in Java.
+Practice and assignments in Java